Chapter 5

 repentance was sincere; but the harm that his example of evil-doing had

 wrought could not be undone.
-During his apostasy there were in the kingdom
+During his apostasy there were in the

-stayed by the penitent king.
-His influence
+not easily be stayed by the penitent king.

-his leadership.
-Though the king confessed his sin and wrote out for the
+confidence in his leadership.
+Though the king confessed his sin and

-benefit of after generations a record of his folly and repentance, he
+wrote out for the benefit of after generations a record of his folly and

-could never hope entirely to destroy the baleful influence of his wrong
+repentance, he could never hope entirely to destroy the baleful

-deeds.
-Emboldened by his apostasy, many continued to do evil, and evil
+influence of his wrong deeds.
+Emboldened by his apostasy, many continued

-only.
-And in the downward course of many of the rulers who followed him
+to do evil, and evil only.
+And in the downward course of many of the

-may be traced the sad influence of the prostitution of his God-given
+rulers who followed him may be traced the sad influence of the

 In the